TheEconomist/the-economist-conquests/README.md

 We thank Kristian Skrede Gleditsch, Dan Altman, Paul F. Diehl, and Jaroslav Tir for providing useful context on these numbers.

 See also: https://correlatesofwar.org/data-sets/, https://ourworldindata.org/war-and-peace

+## Suggested citation
+The Economist and Solstad, S. (corresponding author), 2022.
+Vladimir Putin is dragging the world back to a bloodier time. [online] The Economist.
+Available at: <https://www.economist.com/interactive/international/2022/10/24/vladimir-putin-is-dragging-the-world-back-to-a-bloodier-time> [Published October 25th, 2022].